 Engine braking can be adjusted only on Nissan-based vehicles.
 Mitsubishi, Peugeot, Citroen, Jeep do not provide such ability in their CVT control firmware.

-Press CVT Data Monitor button to start
+Press CVT Data Monitor button to start realtime monitoring

-automatically if no buttons pressed within 10 seconds after CVTz50 launched.
+buttons pressed within 10 seconds after CVTz50 launched.

 In this mode, CVTz50 shows majority of significant realtime CVT parameters that can be seen in official diagnostic tool Consult-II: